aaivu/KuralHub/datasets/Kazakh/Kazakh-Russian-Emotion-Corpus.md

 ---

 ## 📜 **Dataset Overview**
-The Kazakh-Russian Emotion Corpus is a multilingual dataset designed for speech emotion recognition (SER) in both Kazakh and Russian languages.
+The Kazakh-Russian Emotion Corpus is a multilingual dataset designed fmor speech emotion recognition (SER) in both Kazakh and Russian languages.
 It contains over 16,000 audio recordings labeled with 8 emotion categories, collected from 101 participants to ensure diversity in vocal expressions.
 The dataset is divided into training (80%), validation (10%), and testing (10%) sets, facilitating robust model evaluation and development for SER tasks.

 ---